EddieBenzon/EddieBenzon/README.md

 Hi, I'm Eddie.
-I'm a web developer from Split, Croatia.
+I'm a software developer from Split, Croatia.
 I have a burning passion for learning, growth, creating, self-improvement and all things fun.
-Currently I work with front-end technologies such as HTML/CSS, Javascript and React.
-I'm always interested in learning as much as I can and improving myself as a developer.
+Currently I work in RPA (automation) and chasing my CS degree.